-Following an application a "Notice of Requirements" will advise of water and sewer infrastructure to be built and charges to be paid.
-Please make early contact with the Coordinator, since building of water / sewer extensions can be time consuming and may impact on other services and building, driveway and landscape design.
+Following an application a "Notice of Requirements" will advise of water and sewerinfrastructure to be built and charges to be paid.
+Please make early contact with the Co-ordinator, since building of water / sewer extensions can be time consuming and may impact on other services and building, driveway and landscape design.

-32. Erosion & Sediment Control Plan

-Submission of an Erosion and Sediment Control Plan to the Principal Certifying Authority, including details of:
+32. Erosion & Sediment Control Plan Submission of an Erosion and Sediment Control Plan to the Principal Certifying Authority, including details of:

 - Allotment boundaries

-- Location of the adjoining roads
+- b) Location of the adjoining roads

-- c) d) Contours
+- Contours

-- Existing vegetation
+- c) d) Existing vegetation

-- Existing site drainage e)
+- e) f) Existing site drainage

-- f) Critical natural areas
+- Critical natural areas

-- Location of stockpiles g) Erosion control practices h)
+- Location of stockpiles Erosion control practices

-- Sediment control practices i)
+- Sediment control practices

-- Outline of a maintenance program for the erosion and sediment controls

-(NOTE: For guidance on the preparation of the Plan refer to 'Managing Urban Stormwater Soils & Construction' produced by the NSW Department of Housing).
+- j) Outline of a maintenance program for the erosion and sediment controls (NOTE: For guidance on the preparation of the Plan refer to 'Managing Urban Stormwater Soils & Construction' produced by the NSW Department of Housing).

-33. Section 94A Contribution
+33, Section 94A Contribution

 Pursuant to section 80A (1) of the Environmental Planning and Assessment Act 1979, and The Hills Shire Wide Section 94A Contributions Plan, a contribution of \$304,493.37 shall be paid to Council.
-This amount is to be adjusted at the time of the actual payment in accordance with the provisions of the Hills Shire Wide Section 94A Contributions Plan.
+This amount is to be adjusted at the time of the actual payment In accordance with the provisions of the Hills Shire Wide Section 94A Contributions Plan.